 This was Numan's only hit in the US, but he has had many others in England, where he has a large cult following.
 Numan specializes in electronic music, and was an influence on artists like Marilyn Manson and Nine Inch Nails.

 So does the one hit wonder tag bother him?
-In our 2010 interview with Gary Numan
+In a 2010 Songfacts interview with Gary Numan

 If an album goes out and it doesn't sell in large numbers, or in America it doesn't sell at all (laughs), I'm not devastated by that.
 I'm not sitting back thinking it's all a waste of time, because I just enjoyed making it in the first place.
 And luckily for me there's been other countries - the UK obviously - where things have gone differently and much better.
 And it's enabled me to keep on doing it, to keep on earning a living from it.
 So there is a mix of frustration, because it's an amazing country to be successful in.
 On the other hand, I don't feel as if my life has been diminished by not having an ongoing success there."